Nicobar Islands rain forests

-The Nicobar Islands rain forests is a tropical moist broadleaf forest ecoregion in the Nicobar Islands, which is part of the Andaman and Nicobar Islands union territory of India.
+The Nicobar Islands rain forests are a tropical moist broadleaf forest ecoregion in the Nicobar Islands, which is part of the Andaman and Nicobar Islands union territory of India.
 The Nicobar Islands are in the Indian Ocean, lying north of Sumatra and south of the Andaman Islands.
 The islands are politically part of India, although physically closer to Southeast Asia.
 Millions of years of isolation from the mainland has given rise to a distinct flora and fauna, including many endemic species.

 Geography

 The Nicobar Islands consist of 22 islands, of which 13 are inhabited.
 The islands extend about 260 km from north and south, and form three groups.
 The northern group is composed of Car Nicobar, the northernmost island, and Batti Malv.
 The central group includes Nancowry, Katchal, Kamorta, Teressa, Chowra, Tillangchong, and several smaller islets.
 The southern group includes Great Nicobar, Little Nicobar and several smaller islets.
 Great Nicobar is the largest (921 km2), highest (Mount Thullier, 670 m), and southernmost island.

 The Andaman Sea lies east of the islands, and the Bay of Bengal to the west.
 The Ten Degree Channel separates the Car Nicobar from the southernmost of the Andaman Islands 150 km north.
 Sumatra lies 189 miles south of Great Nicobar.

 The Andaman and Nicobar Islands form an island arc over 600 km in length, created by the subduction of the Indian Plate under the Burma Plate, of which the Nicobar and Andaman islands are part.
 The subduction zone creates periodic large earthquakes, including the 1881 Nicobar Islands earthquake and the 2004 Indian Ocean earthquake.

 The surface geology of the islands consists of Eocene sedimentary rocks (sandstone, shale, and siltstone) at lower elevations, with intrusions of ultrabasic igneous rock.
 Serpentinite and gabbro are found at higher elevations.

 Only Great Nicobar has perennial streams.
 The island has five perennial rivers – the Galathea, Jubilee, Amrit Kaur, Dak Aniang, and Dak Tayal – which all originate from Mount Thullier.
 The Galathea River is the longest, flowing southwards for about 30 km to empty into the sea at Galathea Bay near the southern tip of the island.